tomsdoo/git-grep-js/docs/md/configurations.md

 `prepareStore()` in `grep2json.config.js` will be executed once before `setupResult()`.

 `prepareStore()` should return a Promise that resolves as any object.

+[Utility instance](./Utility.md) will be passed as the parameter, so you can use it or expose it from store.

 ### setupResult()